-ScRNA-seq and CITE-seq

-Single cell capture and library preparation was performed with Chromium Next GEM Single Cell 3' Reagents Kit v3.1 (10X Genomics, USA) as described in the Supplemental methods.
-CITE-seq for cell-surface markers was done using using a TotalSeq-B Human TBNK cocktail of monocyte-, T-, B-, NK, NKT-cell specific markers (BioLegend, USA) as presented in the Supplemental methods.
+ScRNA-seq and CITE-seq.
+Single-cell capture and library preparation were performed with Chromium Next GEM Single Cell 3' Reagents Kit, version 3.1 (10X Genomics, USA), as described in the Supplemental Methods.
+Cellular indexing of transcriptomes and epitopes by sequencing (CITE-Seq) for cell-surface markers was done using a TotalSeq-B Human TBNK cocktail of monocyte-, T-, B-, NK, and NKT-cell specific markers (BioLegend), as presented in the Supplemental Methods.
 Libraries were paired-end sequenced on Illumina NovaSeq 6000 S4 flowcells.
-We successfully generated 2 CITE-seq and 55 scRNA-seq libraries, while one noninfected 6h scRNA-seq library from an LTBI subject failed in the library preparation and was not sequenced (Supplemental Table 1).
+We successfully generated 2 CITE-Seq and 55 scRNA-Seq libraries, while 1 noninfected 6-hour scRNA-Seq library from an LTBI subject failed in the library preparation and was not sequenced (Supplemental Table 1).

-SC data processing

-Combining the 55 scRNA-seq libraries (from the 6h and 24h Mtb-infected and non-infected samples) with the two CITE-seq samples (scRNA-seq plus cell-surface antibody capture), we generated 57 scRNA-seq libraries from the 14 subjects (Supplemental Table 1).
-Cell Ranger software v7.0.1 (10X Genomics) was used for alignment to GRCh38 human genome and generation of feature-barcode matrices per library.
-Data analysis was done using Seurat v4.3.0 (81).
-Pre-processing quality control and cleaning steps are presented in the Supplemental Methods.
-At this step, four libraries prepared from one resister participant were excluded due to the high proportion of dead cells (Supplemental Table 1).
-To integrate all libraries, normalization was done with SCTransform and integration with the RPCA method from Seurat v4.3.0 (81, 82)

-using the whole BAL data in the first step and the myeloid and lymphoid cells separately in the second step.
-Unsupervised clustering followed by manual cell-type annotation were done as detailed in the Supplemental methods.
+SC data processing.
+Combining the 55 scRNA-Seq libraries (from the 6-hour and 24-hour Mtb-infected and noninfected samples) with the 2 CITE-Seq samples (scRNA-Seq plus cell-surface antibody capture), we generated 57 scRNA-Seq libraries from the 14 subjects (Supplemental Table 1).
+Cell Ranger software, version 7.0.1 (10X Genomics), was used for alignment to the GRCh38 human genome and generation of feature-barcode matrices per library.
+Data analysis was done using Seurat, version 4.3.0 (83).
+Preprocessing quality control and cleaning steps are presented in the Supplemental Methods.
+At this step, 4 libraries prepared from 1 resister participant were excluded due to the high proportion of dead cells (Supplemental Table 1).
+To integrate all libraries, normalization was done with SCTransform and integration with the RPCA method from Seurat, version 4.3.0 (83, 84), using the whole BAL data in the first step and the myeloid and lymphoid cells separately in the second step.
+Unsupervised clustering followed by manual celltype annotation were done as detailed in the Supplemental Methods.
 In total, we obtained 257,671 high-quality cells.